 Cardiac Rehabilitation TeamSkip to the navigation

-You will probably be in close contact with many health professionals in the hospital.
-(Who you see will depend on your diagnosis and treatment.)
-After you leave the hospital, make sure to stay in touch with your doctor or other health professionals who can keep track of your progress and health.
+While you are in rehab, make sure to stay in touch with your doctor or other health professionals who can keep track of your progress and health.
 You will probably keep in close contact with your primary care physician and your cardiologist.
 Also, be aware of any local rehab programs or support groups.

 Remember, everyone's experience is different.
 A variety of health professionals can help guide you through your treatment.